No Spin Knife Throwing

 There is a (external link / new window)world map of no-spin knife throwers maintained by Ryan Moomaw.

 In the modern days of knife throwing, the multiple spin throw was the only method practiced.
 To exemplify, in 1973 Harry McEvoy made a journey to Pennsylvania, to witness Richard Crist throwing knives in the no spin style.
 McEvoy returned convinced that throwing without spin is possible, but was unable to reproduce the throw [McEvoy 1973].
-Via books like "Shuriken-Do" [Shirakami Ikku-Ken 1987], the no spin knife throwing seeped into the consciousness of western knife throwers.
+Via books like "Shuriken-Do" [Shirakami Ikku-Ken 1987] (summary), the no spin knife throwing seeped into the consciousness of western knife throwers.
 But twenty years later, the knowledge seemed to have vanished again: In the first years of this millennium, Roy Hutchison from London had to travel in person to the USA to demonstrate his no-spin throw.
 Only after blindfolding him and having him throw at various distances unknown to him, the throwing community there could be convinced that a throw without spin is possible.

 Hybrid styles between no spin and natural spin (one rotation about every 2m) knife throwing have of course also existed, and gained the moniker "slow spin", for example (external link / new window)advocating one spin at 5m, or stating that "When throwing a knife, it must make only half a revolution from hand to target" ([Brad Bayler 1987], p.
 73).